psi4/psi4/doc/sphinxman/source/plugins.rst

   Since the ``__init__.py`` file makes the plugin directory look like a Python module, the plugin can be treated as such in an input file.
 The location of the plugin directory must be included in :envvar:`PYTHONPATH`, either externally in the calling shell or defined in the input file.
+  This is usually done by manipulating :envvar:`PSIPATH`.
 Then, the plugin can be loaded as ``import myplugin`` and executed as ``energy('myplugin')``.
 Any other Python functions are also available from the input file, *e.g.* ``myplugin.testfunction()``, note the namespace